Claim: Scientists drilling in Siberia went too far and ended up punching a hole through to Hell, where the screams of the damned drifted up to them.

 In 1984, an article about an experimental well in Russia’s Kola Peninsula appeared in Scientific American.
 The Kola well reached

 Those who did the actual drilling of this very real well did not break through to a hollow centre, and certainly no piteous screams of the damned were heard.
-That part — all of it — was pure embellishment added after this real event was turned into a legend.
+That part of the story was pure embellishment added after this real event was turned into a legend.
 (Yes, we know that any number of web sites offer audio clips purporting to be the screams of the damned as recorded in the Well to Hell, and all of them sound like they could be the noise from a typical bar on a busy Friday evening.)

 Though it’s impossible to pinpoint when the news story about a well in Russia transformed into a story about scientists breaking into Hell or who was responsible for that transformation, we do know that in 1989 the Trinity Broadcasting Network (TBN) aired a “Scientists Discover Hell” story and placed the event as happening in the Kola Peninsula.
 A Norwegian schoolteacher visiting California heard that broadcast and took the story back to Norway with him.
 He then mailed it to a Christian magazine in Finland.
 In the form of a letter from a reader, it reached a Finnish missionaries newsletter.
 From there it returned to the United States, reaching both the TBN people and other evangelists who then claimed they had gotten it from a respected Finnish scientific journal.